chelseadoeleman/frontend-data/README.md

 My first concept was looking at the duration time per genre, to see if this would change over time and if there is a connection to title length.
 But after a talk with my teacher and some fellow classmates, I decided this wasn't interesting enough to visualize.

-I want to focus on five genre's to visualize my data, to see if movies are getting better ratings with time and if it is genre **Afhankelijk**.
+I want to focus on five genre's to visualize my data, to see if movies are getting better ratings with time and if it is dependable by genre.
 Ratings are not included within the Api, so I have to connect another dataset to it.
 Imdb has a large assortiment of movies and valid ratings.

 ![Visualisatie](./docs/images/Visualisatie.png)